New York City Real Property Transfer Tax (RPTT) and Mortgage Recording Tax (MRT)

 How Buyers and Sellers are Eligible for a Refund of RPTT and MRT

-Normally, the NYC Department of Finance subjects bulk sales of residential property to the RPTT and MRT commercial rates.
+Normally, the NYC Department of Finance subjects bulk sales of residential property to the higher RPTT and MRT commercial rates (“also known as “bulk rate”).
 However, the Department of Finance will apply the lower residential rates to bulk sales if an argument is properly made that the units were combined or intended for use as one residence.

-To determine whether the residential rates should have applied, the NYC Department considers the “facts and circumstances” of each transaction:
+To determine whether the residential rates should have applied, the Department of Finnance considers the “facts and circumstances” of each transaction:

 “The department will examine all of the applicable facts and circumstances in determining whether two or more apartments or units have been physically combined.
 The issuance of a revised certificate of occupancy, a letter of completion from the Buildings Department or a revised tax lot designation reflecting the joining of two or more apartments or units will be acceptable evidence of such a combination.
 However, the absence of any of these documents will not be determinative”